edgardomortiz/Captus/docs/content/assembly/clean/report.md

 ### 7. Per Read GC Content

 This plot shows the distribution of GC content in the reads before and after cleaning.
-Broader or multiple peaks might be a sign of contamination with different sample.
+Broader or multiple peaks might be a sign of contamination with a different sample.
 For more details, read [<i class="fab fa-readme"></i> FastQC documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/5%20Per%20Sequence%20GC%20Content.html).
 Original data for this plot is stored in `03_qc_extras/per_seq_gc_content.tsv`.
 {{< tabs groupId="Per Read GC Content" >}}